MasegoM94/report-usage-forecasting/docs/model_diagnostics_methodology.md

   to `k`.
 - **Large p-value (>= 0.05):** Insufficient evidence to reject independence.

-**Sprint 5 policy:** A significant Ljung-Box p-value does not automatically classify a model as poor.
+**Diagnostics policy:** A significant Ljung-Box p-value does not automatically classify a model as poor.
 The practical severity depends on:

 1. The magnitude of individual ACF coefficients, not just the test p-value.